Losant/losant-docs/docs/getting-started/tutorials.md

 ## From The Losant Blog

+*   <a href="https://www.losant.com/blog/speech-synthesis-on-the-raspberry-pi-using-node.js" target="_blank">Speech Synthesis on the Raspberry Pi Using Node.js</a>

+*   <a href="https://www.losant.com/blog/how-to-connect-linkedin-and-slack-using-losant" target="_blank">How to Connect LinkedIn and Slack Using Losant</a>

 *   <a href="https://www.losant.com/blog/how-to-build-an-interactive-alexa-skill-with-no-code-using-losant" target="_blank">How to Build an Interactive Alexa Skill with no Code Using Losant</a>

 *   <a href="https://www.losant.com/blog/how-to-grow-food-with-the-internet-of-things" target="_blank">How to Grow Food with the Internet of Things</a>